 Remember, you want insight into their job market; you are not asking them for a job.

 How to Prepare

-Do initial research on the career field or employer using the internet or the print resources in the Internship and Career Center Library, Room 215 South Hall.
+Do initial research on the career field or employer using the internet.
 Once you’ve done the research, develop a 30-second overview of yourself, including your reasons for contacting this person.
 Plan open-ended questions to keep the conversation flowing, instead of questions that require a “Yes” or “No” answer (see sample question section).
 Dress neatly and appropriately, just as you would for a job interview.
 Take multiple copies of your resume, a notepad and pen to take notes and a list of prioritized questions to ask.

 How to Conduct the Informational Interview

 Start by thanking your contact for taking the time to meet with you, then establish a rapport by engaging in a bit of small talk.
 After that give a short introduction of who you are and why you sought them out, then start with your prioritized questions.
 As a rule, you should not take more than a half hour of this person’s time, so you may not be able to ask all your questions.
 Remember, this is a conversation, not an interrogation, so let it flow.

 Following are sample questions you might ask.
 Pick a few key ones:

 - How did you become interested in this career?